 Gumdrop Relay Race

-Is there anything elves love more than gumdrops?
-This game challenges them to fill a bowl without dropping a single piece of the precious candy.
+Is there anything elves love more than Christmas candy?
+This game challenges them to fill a bowl without dropping a single piece of precious candy.

 Start by dividing guests into two teams.
 Place a bowl of gumdrops with each team at the starting line.
 Place two empty bowls at the finish line.
 Give each team a spoon.